cortze/eth-snappy-benchmarks/README.md

-# eth-snappy-test
+# Eth snappy benchmarks
-Benchmark repository to meassure the compression ratio and speed of Ethereum CL block using the snappy compression and the `Golang` implementation.
+Benchmark repository to measure the compression ratio and speed of Ethereum CL block using the snappy compression and the `Golang` implementation.

 ## Motivation
-As in any other blcokchain, Ethereum CL blocks needs to be broadcasted through a p2p network layer.
-Because the size of this blocks tends to increase over time, e.g. more validators a added to the chain over time or we increase the size to aggregate more blocks, there is a huge need to reduce the overall chunck of bytes that we send over the wire.
+Ethereum CL blocks need to be broadcasted through a p2p network layer as in any other blockchain.
+Because the size of these blocks tends to increase over time, e.g., more validators are added to the chain over time, or we increase the size to aggregate more blocks, there is a considerable need to reduce the overall chunk of bytes that we send over the wire.

-Ethereum uses the [`ssz`](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md) serialization (more optimized than the plain `json` ) for broadcasting, in a combination with the [Snappy Compression](https://github.com/google/snappy) algorithm to broadcast all their messages over the network.
+Ethereum uses the [`ssz`](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md) serialization (more optimized than the plain `json` ) for broadcasting, in combination with the [Snappy Compression](https://github.com/google/snappy) algorithm to broadcast all their messages over the network.

 ![img width=70%](./analysis/plots/raw_size_cdf.png)

-This repo brings some data of the time/performance of the snappy compression over the serialized Ethereum's beacon blocks.
+This repo brings some data on the time/performance of the snappy compression over the serialized Ethereum's beacon blocks.

 ## Usage